Treating Meniscus Tears Glastonbury

 How is a Meniscus Tear Treated?

 Treatment of your meniscus tear depends on the nature of the tear, your symptoms, and your age.
-Younger patients with an acute meniscus tear that causes instability or locking usually need arthroscopic surgery to sew the tear.
-Older patients with a degenerative meniscus tear often don’t require surgery.
+Younger patients with an acute meniscus tear that causes instability usually need arthroscopic surgery to sew the tear.
+However, older patients with a degenerative meniscus tear often don’t require surgery.
 In fact, recent studies have shown that not only does arthroscopic surgery not help the symptoms of degenerative meniscal tears, but it may actually speed up the development of joint arthritis and increase the risk of needing a total joint replacement.
-Therefore, surgery for symptomatic degenerative meniscal tears typically is NOT recommended.
+Therefore, surgery for symptomatic degenerative meniscal tears typically is not recommended.

 Our team at the New England Stem Cell Institute offers regenerative medicine treatments like stem cell injections as a nonsurgical alternative for patients with degenerative meniscus tears.
 When injected into your knee, the stem cells promote the generation of new, healthy tissue to repair your damaged cartilage.